 MIPIM is the largest and most important European property event, hosted in Cannes each year.
 For most delegates and their businesses, it’s a significant investment of time and money.
 And with so much to do and see, it’s vital that you have your visit planned out before you step on the plane.
 We spoke to […]

 A client asked me the question “do you have any research / feedback on what makes a website successful?” so here are a few pointers.
 We have produced numerous websites, online shops and web apps working with our in house design team, specialists and web developer partners.
 For a proposal and quotation to overhaul your website that will […]

 Client Patrick Hayes, Director at multidisciplinary engineering consultancy Meinhardt UK, was part of a panel discussion at Estates Gazette’s Development Summit in Birmingham.
 Since we secured the opportunity for Patrick to speak at Development Summit, Meinhardt UK have been pursuing some exciting business development opportunities that arose from contacts made during the session.
 Patrick’s thoughts […]

-Our client maber, the top 100 UK architecture practice, featured in The Sunday Times, commenting on leveraging the workplace industry.
+Client maber, the architecture practice, featured in The Sunday Times, commenting on leveraging the workplace industry.
 Dan Pilling, Head of Workplace at Maber and Deputy Chair of BIFM (British Institute of Facilities Management) Workplace Special Interest Group, shared his thoughts on how to create an office that enables productivity.
-According to […]
+According to evidence presented to the […]

 It’s commonly said that things move fast in the world of business but not, in my experience, when compared with daily newspaper journalism.
 And the breakneck speed that is required to process news accelerates in the world of 24 hour broadcast news, something that is true for sports news too.
 I’m with an audience of PR […]